Thursday, 15 December 2005

 Tuesday, 22 November 2005

-I know I have this thing about a role for all creatures of the God including bacteria, viruses and ants.
-I am kind of obsessed with it and I don't like the indiscriminate use of ""antiseptic" products for killing bacteria promoted by the industry.
+I know I have this thing about a role and a place in the world for all creatures of the God including bacteria, viruses and ants.
+I am kind of obsessed with this idea and I don't like the indiscriminate use of ""antiseptic" products for killing bacteria promoted by the industry.
 But today, I read something that did warm my heart.
-And that proves my theory.
+And it proves my theory that God or nature or whatever you believe in, has created all creatures for a purpose, even if we can't understand it.

-A scientist from Nottingham, Mr Pritchard believes that hookworms can prevent asthma and allegery and links the rise in asthma and allegery problems in the developed world to the use of clean water and deworming treatments.
+A scientist from Nottingham, Mr Pritchard believes that hookworms can prevent asthma and allergies and links the recent rise in number of persons with asthma and allergy problems in the developed world to the use of clean water and mass de-worming treatments.

-According to him, hookworms in the intestine, affect the immunity mechanisms and thus reduce the chances of having ashtma and allergy.
-He has a research project that will give people a limited dose of hookworm larvae and measure their immunity and the effect on asthma episodes.
+According to him, hookworms in the human intestine, they affect the body's immunity mechanisms and thus reduce the chances of having asthma and allergies.
+He has a research project in which they will give people a limited dose of hookworm larvae and measure their immunity and the effect of this treatment on the asthma episodes.

-In poor communities hookworms are responsible also for anaemia and malnutrition so even if he proves his point, how are we actually going to apply this?
+However, in the poor communities in developing countries, hookworms are also responsible for worsening of anaemia and malnutrition, so even if he proves his point, how are we actually going to apply this kind of treatment?

-It also reminds of a scene from a book called "She was called two hearts" about a white woman going through Australian outdoors with a group of Aborigine people.
+This idea of a purpose for all big and small creatures, also reminds me of a scene from a book called "She Was Called Two Hearts" about a woman going through Australian outdoors with a group of Aborigine people.
 In this scene she tells about feeling dirty because of not taking baths and constant travelling in the dust.
 And then they encounter a swarm of small insects that surrounds them.
 She panics but then sees that the Aborigine people are facing the flies calmly, letting them do what they wish.
 The flies enter her ears, flutter inside and clean it and then come out and fly away.

 Tuesday, 15 November 2005